What do your computer, television, fridge freezer have in common?

-Solar Energy - Solar panels change sunlight into electricity.
+Solar Energy - Solar panels convert sunlight directly into electricity.
 They do rely on sunlight (it's not always sunny!) and have to be very large to generate a lot of electricity.

 Hydroelectricity - Uses energy from water that runs from rivers or dams to turn turbines to generate electricity.
 This creates no pollution but can damage the landscape and is very expensive to set up.